Pinocchio: The Series: Music

-This series uses several pieces of theme music for different adaptations.
+Pinocchio: The Series uses several pieces of theme music for different adaptations.
 The original Japanese opening is "Kashi no Ki Mokku (樫の木モック)" which is sung by Kumiko Onoki.
 The original Japanese ending theme is "Boku wa kanashii ki-no ningyou (I'm A Sad Wooden Puppet)" which is sung by Moon Drops.
 Whereas the intro carries an upbeat, "friendly" kids tune, the ending reflects the overall mood of the series.

 The English adaptation has two songs, one for the mini movie made from the series, and the other for the actual 52-episode series that aired on HBO.
-These songs were "Whoa, Oh, Pinocchio" sung by Bullets for the movie, and "He's Pinocchio" produced by Saban.
-However, in addition, when this series aired on HBO in 1992, Saban used a completely different instrumental theme song with no lyrics which differed from the "He's Pinocchio" song.
+These songs were "Whoa, Oh, Pinocchio" sung by Bullets for the movie, and "It's Pinocchio" produced by Saban.

-"He's Pinocchio" debuted on the Mexican Harmony Gold 1984 film release, this makes "He's Pinocchio" a Mexican Harmony Gold origin track.
-It was translated into English for the then upcoming 1990 Saban English series, to differ the English theme song for the series, from the Harmony Gold English movie version.

-In the Saban version, Shuki Levy reused a lot of the music from the animated TV special The Adventures of Ronald McDonald: McTreasure Island produced by DIC Entertainment.
+In the Saban version, Shuki Levy reused a lot of the music from the animated TV special The Adventures of Ronald McDonald: McTreasure Island produced by DIC Entertainment, and various music tracks made for the show have the theme song's melody.